juanluispaz/ts-sql-query/docs/faqs-limimitations.md

 **Workaround not required any more**:

 When you use an inline query value, the value may return `null` due to rows matching the conditions of the table being empty, but select count(*) is the exception, and ts-sql-query is unable to detect it.
-To deal with this limitation, you can set the value o zero when null.
+To deal with this limitation, you can set the value to zero when null.
 Example:

 ```ts
 const numberOfCustomers = connection